 The following is a list of Ministers who have served at St John’s Presbyterian Church, Bendigo; Rev. R. Lewers, 1873-1878 Rev. T. E. Ick, 1877-1884 (St. John’s Free Church) Rev. W. C. McDonald, 1878-1883 Rev. Talbot, 1883-1885 Rev. V. M. Riordan, 1885-1886 (Chalmers’ Church) Rev. J. H. Potter, 1886-1895 Rev. J. H. Mackay, 1896-1901 Rev. Jas. […]

 Time for a true story!
 Read on…!
-When two of our church members were busy cleaning inside the church around mid winter 2014, a man with a camera entered and asked if he could photograph our WWI Honour Roll.
-The reply that was given went something like this, ‘Sorry, but we have no WWI Honour […]
+When two of our church members were busy cleaning inside the church around mid-winter 2014, a man with a camera entered and asked if he could photograph our WWI Honor Roll.
+The reply that was given went something like this, ‘Sorry, but we have no WWI Honor Roll. […]

 A brief outline of the history of Bendigo (St John’s) Presbyterian Church follows; 1854: Presbyterian worship commenced in Bendigo.
 1859: St. Andrew’s Presbyterian Church in Myers Street was opened (this is now St Andrew’s Uniting Church).
 1860: The Eaglehawk Presbyterian Charge was established.
 1872: Permission was granted for a second Presbyterian charge in […]